Optimal consumption under loss-averse multiplicative habit-formation preferences: Illustrative Examples and Financial Implications

-The plot for the optimal investment (i.e. the second plot from right) indicates an interesting phenomenon in the case of extreme loss-aversion (the dash-dotted green curve).
-The portfolio weight of the risky asset almost become zero at the threshold $x=\al/\big(r+\rho(1-\al)\big)$.
+The plot for the optimal investment (i.e. the middle left plot of Figure \ref{fig:power_util_sens}) indicates an interesting phenomenon in the case of extreme loss-aversion (i.e. the dash-dotted green curve).
+The portfolio weight of the risky asset approaches zero at the threshold $x=\al/\big(r+\rho(1-\al)\big)$.
 This behavior is explained as follows.
 For very larger values of $\kap$, the agent becomes extremely loss averse and would avoid consuming at a rate $C_t<\al H_t$.
 Thus, the agent (almost) adapts the constraint $C_t\ge \al H_t$ for all $t\ge0$.
 This is the habit-formation constraint in \cite{ABY22}.
 By Lemma 2.2 therein, under this consumption constraint and to avoid bankruptcy, the wealth-to-habit ratio must satisfy the no-bankruptcy constraint $X_t=W_t/H_t\ge\al/\big(r+\rho(1-\al)\big)$.
 To enforce this constraint, any admissible policy must invest fully in the riskless asset (i.e $\Pi_t=0$) whenever $X_t=\al/\big(r+\rho(1-\al)\big)$.
 For the case $\kap=100$ (i.e. the dash-dotted green curve), the agent almost adapts the habit-formation constraint $C_t\ge \al H_t$, $t\ge0$.
-As

-a result, she also almost enforces the the no-bankruptcy constraint $X_t=W_t/H_t\ge\xu$, $t\ge0$, by almost fully investing in the riskless asset at $x=\al/\big(r+\rho(1-\al)\big)$.
-Finally, note that \cite{ABY22} did not study the case $0\le x\le \al/\big(r+\rho(1-\al)\big)$ in which bankruptcy is unavoidable.
-Our model, however, also approximate the optimal policy for the case $x\in(0,\xu)$.
-In the next subsection, we specifically study how our model approximates the results of \cite{ABY22} under the habit-formation constraint.
+As a result, she also almost enforces the the no-bankruptcy constraint $X_t=W_t/H_t\ge\xu$, $t\ge0$, by almost fully investing in the riskless asset at $x=\al/\big(r+\rho(1-\al)\big)$.
+In the Subsection \ref{subsec:limits}, we investigate how our model approximates the results of \cite{ABY22} under the habit-formation constraint.
 See Figure \ref{fig:ABY22_Limit} and its discussion.